 - The right to not be denied housing based on your income

-If you feel like you’ve been discriminated against, you can file a complaint with HUD under the FHEO.
-You can also contact a fair housing organization in your area for help.
+If you believe you’ve been discriminated against, you can find an accusation with HUD under the FHEO.
+An alternative is to seek help from a local fair housing organization.

-To best protect your rights, Moreover, you should work with landlords and property managers who know and follow fair housing laws.
-Real Property Management Sugarland has a long history of commitment to fair housing.
-Browse our listings online to see quality rental homes in Pearland.
+In order to protect your rights, you must collaborate with property managers who are familiar with and abide by fair housing law.
+For several years, Real Property Management Sugarland has been devoted to providing equitable housing.
+Browse our listings online for high-quality rental homes.

 We are pledged to the letter and spirit of U.S. policy for the achievement of equal housing opportunity throughout the Nation.
 See Equal Housing Opportunity Statement for more information.